invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

         activate_waypoints();
     });

-Add a button to the body
+Add a button to the body.
 ::

     <div id=waypoints>